Navel Piercing FAQ

 Can I go swimming?

-With any fresh piercing we generally recommend you avoid swimming for the first month, though the risk to your piercing depends on where you’re swimming.
-Saltwater and chlorine may be okay for your piercing, however, other bacteria in the water may be problematic.
-You can never be sure how balanced the chemical levels are in anyone else’s pool—or what else may be in the water.
-Ocean water tends to be great for speeding healing, but the water on a beach in the tropics is not the same at the water at the Jersey Shore.
-If nothing else, definitely avoid hot tubs, quarries, or lakes as the water quality is even more questionable.
+It is best to avoid swimming for the full duration of the healing period.
+The risk to your piercing depends on where you’re swimming: saltwater and chlorine may be okay for your piercing, however, other bacteria in the water may be problematic; the water on a beach in the tropics is not the same at the water at the Jersey Shore; and you can never be sure how balanced the chemical levels are in anyone else’s pool—or what else may be in the water.
+Definitely avoid hot tubs, quarries, or lakes, as here the water quality is even more questionable.
+At a minimum, plan to avoid swimming for at least three months, and if you do swim during the healing process, the most important thing to do is to make sure that you clean your piercing afterward.

 What about sit-ups and exercise?